 There’s no need to settle to waste your hard-earned money on a course that will disappoint you.
 Use the information contained here to help guide your course selection.
 It’s not that difficult to find training that meets or exceeds your needs instead of settling for a marginal offering that falls short.

-Remember, training is inexpensive compared to your life and it is not a place to cut corners.
+Remember, training is inexpensive compared to your life and the lives of your loved ones, so it’s not a place to cut corners.
 Good training that allows you to avoid becoming a victim and come out on top is truly priceless in the long run.